plotdb/fescope/CHANGLELOG.md

 # Change Logs

+## v4.0.4

+ - temporarily remove `gen` from bundled code since there are bugs yet to be fixed.

 ## v4.0.3

  - adding a parameter for skipping ctx since bundler doesn't need to calculate exports and update ctx.